To promote safe & quality bicycling in Warren County, NY.

 - Provided funding to Wilderness Property Management for the construction/development of single-track trails on lands owned by The Hub in Brant Lake, and at Hudson Pointe Park in Queensbury.

-- Coordinated meetings to plan the development of multi-use trails on recently-acquired French Mountain properties.
+- Supported the development of multi-use trails on recently-acquired French Mountain properties.
 Supported future trail development on adjacent Top of the World properties.

 - Participated in Adirondack/Glens Falls Transportation Council meetings to develop multi-use connector paths from Rush Pond Way to the Feeder Canal Path.
 Future connectors will extend the path to Champlain Canal and connect to the Empire State Trail.
 This long-term dream has great potential for becoming a reality!

 - Conducted safe bicycling workshops as part of the Student Connection Orientations to welcome and familiarize summer foreign student workers to the region.

 - Organized “The Bikeway Cleanup Day”.
 Volunteers collected many garbage bags of trash along the length of the Bikeway.